rpicatoste/carnd-term1-project2-traffic-sign-classifier/writeup.md

 ![alt text](./figures/example_image_2.png "Visualization")
 ![alt text](./figures/example_image_3.png "Visualization")

-To verify that there is a proper distribution of signal types between the 3 datasets, I create a graph showing, for each signal type, how it is distributed on each dataset.
+To verify that there is a proper distribution of signal types between the 3 datasets, I created a graph showing, for each signal type, how it is distributed on each dataset.

 ![alt text](./figures/signs_dataset_distribution.png "Visualization")